Close

 Monkey Business Images/Shutterstock.com

-However, today we will be mainly talking about families where a woman has little (or not enough) help from her family and loved ones, and she is raising a child on her own.
+However, in this article, we will be mainly talking about families where a woman has little (or not enough) help from her family and loved ones, and she is raising a child on her own.
 Most likely, such a mother will face the problems described below.

 1. Lack of assistance in raising the child

 As any guide to parenting (or parents themselves) will tell you, when a child is a newborn, they require constant attention.
-Sometimes mothers can’t even find a minute to take a bath, let alone leave the house without a child or mind their own business.
+Sometimes mothers can’t even find a minute for self-care, let alone leave the house without the child, or take care of personal and family issues.

-After this, the stage of kindergarten begins, bringing some endless sick leaves with it.
-Unfortunately, very few employers are willing to tolerate a woman who is constantly on sick leave.
+After this, the stage of early childhood begins, and mothers may go back to work.
+One challenge is when a child falls ill and the mother must take time off.
+Unfortunately, many employers are unwilling to tolerate a woman who is constantly out on sick leave.

-Of course, the child will become more independent and life will return to normal over time, however, the first seven years will be the most difficult period in the life of any family, regardless of whether it is a traditional family or a family with a single parent.
+Of course, the child will become more independent, start school, and life will return to normal over time.
+However, the first few years will be the most difficult period in the life of any family, regardless of whether it is a traditional family or a family with a single parent.

-2. Lack of self-esteem and certainty in one’s own raising methods
+2. Lack of self-esteem and certainty in one’s parenting

 fizkes/Shutterstock.com